lahonu/sfdc-photo-download/README.md

 ## Installation

 ### Pre-Work
-The following will need to be set up to use the application:
-1. A local Dropbox folder where your the case photos will be downloaded to
-2. The URL of the Dropbox folder

 #### Dropbox Configuration
-Download the [Dropbox Client](https://www.dropbox.com/install) and create a folder that will hold the photos that you download from Salesforce.
+Download the [Dropbox Client](https://www.dropbox.com/install) and create a folder that will hold the photos that are downloaded from Salesforce.
 This should be configured to your corporate Dropbox account.
+Copy the path of this folder - you will need it later.

-Once created, right-click this folder and select 'View on <span>Dropbox.com</span>' and copy this URL.
+Once created, right-click this folder and select 'View on <span>Dropbox.com</span>' and copy this URL - you will need it later.
+#### Salesforce Token
+You will also need your Salesforce token - if you are accustomed to using SSO and don't have a Salesforce token, please go to https://login.salesforce.com/ and click 'Forgot Your Password?' to create a password. _This password is only used for the API, and will not interfere with your SSO login._ Once you set your password, you will receive and email with your Token.

 ### Download and Install this application